V0lk3n/V0lk3n.github.io/writeup/HeroCTFv5/HeroCTFv5-SystemCollection.md

 Great!
 As the path said, our guess was correct, those encrypted data are our proof.
 We know that the algorythm used is `aes-256-cb` and he used a key `Sup3r53cr3tP4ssw0rd`.

-Now let's decrypt the content.
+Now let's decrypt the file.

 ```
 $ openssl aes-256-cbc -d -salt -k Sup3r53cr3tP4ssw0rd -in /home/dave/randomfile.txt.enc -out /home/dave/randomfile.txt